Mobile workflow of the future?

 Practical, but also battery-consuming is that the keyboard is directly charged via USB port on the laptop.
 In this way, the supplied power supply of the device is completely sufficient, you do not need about a second power supply.
 At the same time you can confirm the battery from both keyboard and tablet really excellent runtimes.

 Practical is also the low weight of the supplied power supply - this consists practically only of a cable and a power plug, which is connected via USB.
 A shortcoming: The Galaxy Book invites practically only with this power plug, which leads to confusion with other power supplies, especially when traveling.

 A sticking point is the function of the mouse: After all, the Galaxybook has a touchpad on the operation of the left mouse button is easily possible.
 Only the right mouse button is a bit difficult to use, here you have to occasionally use the fingers or the stylus.

 After all, you can attach the stylus using a tab directly on the device and thus put down at any time.
-In previous devices I had to solve this problem so that I wrote the stylus clamped behind the ear while writing and used as needed as a mouse pointer.
-Probably not quite in the sense of the inventor, so that the solution with the tab when working is now much easier and practical.
+In previous devices, I had to solve this problem so that I wrote the stylus clamped behind the ear while writing and used as needed as a mouse pointer.
+Probably not quite in the sense of the inventor, so that the solution with the tab while working is now much easier to handle and workable.